 Psalm 128: 1-2, 3, 4-5

-This week’s responsorial psalm comes from Psalm 128, which is classified as a Wisdom psalm.
+The responsorial psalm for today’s celebration comes from Psalm 128, which is classified as a Wisdom psalm.
 It is clearly descriptive instruction that teaches rather than an address directed to God in praise or thanksgiving.

 This psalm proclaims that the ever-reliable God will bless the reverent.